THE SONS OF THE KINGDOM

 You were commanded to avoid them.
 God looks down.
 He sees your disobedience.
-You have refused to do what He advised.
+You have refused to do what He said.
 Soon the spirit of Satan begins to corrupt your mind bringing doubt and confusion.
-After that you may be persuaded to follow your friend, not realizing you have been seduced.
+After that, you may be persuaded to follow your friend, not realizing you have been seduced.
 This is how another person can rob you of your crown.

 If you want to be kept from seduction, pray! pray! pray!
 Take up your cross and follow the Lord.
-Part of that cross, part of the sufferings of Christ, may be the need to turn away from someone who is not hearing from the Lord but who is seducing you with good words and fair speeches.
+Part of that cross, part of the sufferings of Christ, may be the need to turn away from someone who is not hearing from the Lord, but who is seducing you with good words and eloquent speeches.

 If you do not have the strength to turn away from your rebellious friends, ask God for help.
 God will always help you do His will.
 But if, as is true of so many believers of our day, you are leading a careless Christian life, you will soon be led away from the truth.
 You will take the easy way and fall into the lap of the wicked one.

-The Lord Jesus is very strict—far, far stricter than is realized in our day.
+The Lord Jesus is very strict — far, far stricter than is realized in our day.
 He will not permit tares in His Kingdom.
 Divine grace forgives our sins and gets us started into the Kingdom of God.
-But if we do not obey the commandments of the Apostles of the Lamb, after having been warned so clearly by Paul, Peter, John, and Jude, then we are as a dog returned to its vomit.
+But if we do not obey the commandments of the Apostles of the Lamb, after having been warned so clearly by Paul, Peter, John, and Jude, then we are like a dog that returned to its vomit.
 We will be spit out of the Lord’s mouth.
 We will be one of the foolish virgins who are left behind to face a closed door.